mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 allows a program to terminate with a stack trace when an unhandled error occurs.

-The type `error` is a builtin interface that defines a single method `Error` which returns a string description of the error.

 The standard library creates and exports many instances of this interface.
 It is also possible to define